tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/Guide_to_vote_on_the_new_blockchain_explorer.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/7.png)

-## 7. An certain amount of TRX has to be frozen in order to vote for Super Representatives.
+## 7. A certain amount of TRX has to be frozen in order to vote for Super Representatives.

 + To freeze balance, click the FREEZE button in ACCOUNT.
 + Enter the amount of TRX you’d like to freeze.